jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.12 RemoveShortStreams

-Removes short first-order streams from a stream network.
+Removes short first-order streams from a stream network..

 *Parameters*: